solsticelinux/solstice-os/MASTERPLAN.md

 if that happens, we're golden.

 ## shoutouts

-- **claude** — literally helped me design all this, thought through the architecture, the overlay system, everything
 - **NEOAPPS** — early collaborator, distro developer, helped with solpm architecture decisions
 - **linux from scratch** — the bootstrap knowledge came straight from there, super valuable